gc-cloud/GildeMobe/Readme.md

 ##Criteria list
 In Canvas, join a Mob Programming group with the members of your mob programming team from Sunday’s on-campus class.
-* Everyone joined Group Two
+* Everyone joined Mob Programming 2

 Create a public GitHub repository for your mob.
 * https://github.com/gc-cloud/GildedMobe